akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 the new APIs, and they were formally removed from the specification in late 2019.

 It's now 2023.
-Trailers aren't coming to browsers --- or to many other HTTP implementations --- for years, if ever.
+Trailers aren't coming to browsers --- or to most other HTTP implementations --- for years, if ever.
 Even Cloudflare, a multi-billion dollar internet infrastructure company, [doesn't have end-to-end support for trailers](https://blog.cloudflare.com/road-to-grpc/).
 The gRPC team should